 Investigating labeler bias is essential to understand how labelers influence datasets, but existing studies in this area are limited in scope.
-Recent work has demonstrated that rater identity plays a significant role in labeling toxicity for online comments [24, 50].
-One critical paper by Bender et al. [5] sheds light on how human biases can be unintentionally perpetuated in machine learning, highlighting that biases introduced in the labeling stage can propagate through to end decisions.
-In response to this issue, researchers in machine learning have attempted to model and correct for bias effects [6, 32, 57].
-In general, bias can be partially attributed to stereotypes, which occur when one assigns traits to an individual based on preconceived notions about their group [17].
-The Stereotype Content Model (SCM) is an established practical theory explaining stereotypes that has been applied in Human-Computer Interaction (HCI) (e.g., [40, 53]).
+Recent work has demonstrated that rater identity plays a significant role in labeling toxicity for online comments [5, 6].
+One critical paper by Bender et al. [7] sheds light on how human biases can be unintentionally perpetuated in machine learning, highlighting that biases introduced in the labeling stage can propagate through to end decisions.
+In response to this issue, researchers in machine learning have attempted to model and correct for bias effects [8, 9, 10].
+In general, bias can be partially attributed to stereotypes, which occur when one assigns traits to an individual based on preconceived notions about their group [11].
+The Stereotype Content Model (SCM) is an established practical theory explaining stereotypes, such as perceived warmth and competence, that has been applied in Human-Computer Interaction (HCI) (e.g., [12, 13]).
 However, there is a lack of work applying the SCM to characterize biases introduced into datasets by crowdsourced labelers.

 In this paper, we address the gap in the existing literature by investigating stereotypes and bias in labeling tasks.
-We conducted a survey (n=98) asking participants to label a series of human faces from the FairFace dataset [33].
+We conducted a survey (N=98) asking crowd workers to label a series of human faces from the FairFace dataset [14].
 We selected faces with equal representation from seven ethnicities and two sexes and recruited labelers with the same balanced demographic distribution.
-We asked
+We asked labelers to rate the portraits based on income and perceived warmth, competence, status, and competition.
+In this way, we investigate relationships between stereotype perceptions and income within and between demographic groups.
+We developed this study design to answer the following research questions: